sankovicivana/sankovicivana/README.md

 ## Hi there 👋

 I'm Ivana Sekereš, a Full Stack Developer with a passion for building beautiful and functional web applications.

-Currently in the process of transitioning my career towards DevOps.
+🚀 Thanks for stopping by!"Currently, I'm making my way to DevOps.

 I have experience working with a variety of technologies including:

 ✨  - **Frontend**: ⚛️ React, HTML, CSS, JavaScript, Bootstrap, Tilwind CSS, SASS